All of our content is written by humans, not robots. Learn More

 Are There Downsides to Using a Kill Switch?

 We’ve pretty much established that having and using a VPN kill switch is essential, but are there any downsides?
-Like everything else when it comes to protecting your privacy, you may have to compromise if you want the added protection of a kill switch.
+Like everything else when it comes to protecting your privacy, you may have to compromise on a few things if you want the added protection of a kill switch.

 The biggest downside of using a kill switch is that, if it activates, it could disrupt whatever you’re doing online.
 That’s not much of a hassle if you’re only browsing.
 Just reconnect to the VPN and hit that reload button, and you’re back on track.
-It’s a different story, however, if you’re downloading a large file, playing an online game, or conferencing with your boss.
-In such scenarios, a VPN kill switch could seriously disrupt your flow.
+It’s a different story, however, if you’re downloading a large file, playing an online game, conferencing with your boss, or in the middle of writing an important paper.
+In such scenarios, a VPN kill switch could seriously disrupt your flow or cause you to lose things.

 Connection interrupted after kill switch activation.